ayarshabeer/drf_shop/README.md

 **Warning** App is very early stage, not ready for use.

 Minimal ecommerce django app.
-It aims to expose API services using [django rest framework](www.django-rest-framework.org/), This apis can be consumed by  any modern frontend javascript framwork like reactjs,angularjs,emberjs etc  to build complete ecommerce application
+It aims to expose API services using [django rest framework](www.django-rest-framework.org/), This api services can be consumed by  any modern frontend javascript framwork like reactjs,angularjs,emberjs etc  to build complete ecommerce application

 ## Installation
 * git clone https://github.com/ayarshabeer/drf_shop.git drf_shop